 The Arkansas Department of Transportation awarded money to several Northwest Arkansas projects through its Transportation Alternatives Program and Recreational Trails Program for 2019, the agency announced Monday.

-Dean's Trail, Phase III, in Springdale was awarded $500,000.
+Dean's Trail, Phase III, in northeast Springdale was awarded $500,000.
 Bella Vista was awarded $340,000 for Mercy Way corridor improvements.
 Rogers received $340,000 for right of way improvements related to its Safe Routes to School program.

 It was authorized by the federal Fixing America's Surface Transportation Act.
 The program is a reimbursement-type grant program, which provides for an 80% federal share and a 20% local match from eligible applicants.